Gunmen targeted Australia’s Jewish community in a deadly mass shooting. Here’s what we know

 Multiple fatalities confirmed

-At least 11 people died when the gunman started shooting less than two hours into a Hanukkah event that was due to start at 5 p.m. local time.
-A 12-year-old girl and a rabbi are among the victims, Alexander Ryvchin, co-chief executive of the Executive Council of Australian Jewry, told CNN.
+At least 15 people died when the gunman started shooting less than two hours into a Hanukkah event that was due to start at 5 p.m. local time.
+A 10-year-old girl, a rabbi, a Holocaust survivor and a young French national were among the victims of the shooting.

+Matilda, 10, who was described by her aunt as a “very sweet, happy child, with a beautiful smile,” was wounded in the shooting and rushed to hospital, where doctors fought unsuccessfully to save her.

+Another victim was a Holocaust survivor named Alex Kleytman, who died while shielding his wife Larisa from one of the gunmen’s bullets, according to the Jewish organization Chabad.

 The event was advertised to have “live entertainment, music, games and fun” for all ages.
 Families had gathered on the grass, swimmers were in the ocean, and witnesses remember seeing people dancing and banging drums.